seeARMS/blog/content/posts/huginn-slack-gcp-automation.md

 +++
 Productivity tools are great - especially when they allow me to automate certain things in an organized way.
 I was delighted to come across a recent  [thread on Hacker News](https://news.ycombinator.com/item?id=21772610 "Huginn") discussing a supercharged automation tool: [Huginn](https://github.com/huginn/huginn "Huginn").
 This open-source software performs automated tasks by using 'agents' to watch for 'events', and triggering 'actions' based on these events.

 For example, if there's a sudden spike in discussion on Twitter with the terms "San Francisco Earthquake", Huginn can send a text to my phone.
-Or, if an amazing, time-sensitive flight deal is posted on one of the many deal-finding websites out there, Huginn can send me an email with the price and a link to Google Flights.
+Or, if a time-sensitive flight deal is posted on one of the many deal-finding websites out there, Huginn can send me an email with the price and a link to Google Flights.

 ![](/uploads/automation_small.jpg)